Farmers Guardian: History

+altitude; in 1890 he also designed the first cantilever bridge built in Spain, although the company he worked for floundered and the designing engineer of the company that took over the work only retained the cantilever principle of his project.

 The success of the newspaper can be attested by a remark of Richard Cobden:

 The paper lasted for 15 years under the Livesey's management, until 1859.
 By then it had become a valuable commodity and was sold to local businessman and fellow teetotaller, Councillor George Toulmin JP (father of the journalist, newspaper proprietor and Liberal Party politician George Toulmin (1857–1923)), who owned the paper until 1883.
-Thomas Wemyss Reid was an editor from 1864-1866.
+Thomas Wemyss Reid was an editor from 1864 to 1866.

 In 1872, a new office building was completed in Fishergate, Preston, and the paper moved into the ground floor.
 The building was later shared with the Lancashire Evening Post and was demolished in 1989.
 The paper lasted under its original name until May 1958 and then continued to the present day as the Farmers Guardian.

 John Boyle O'Reilly, a future Irish poet, journalist and activist in the United States, worked as an apprentice at the Preston Guardian in the early 1860s.